 Cuff Links and Tie Pins

 The best-dressed gentleman’s accoutrements are making a comeback in offices and nights out.
-Both offer you a budget stocking filler or a high-end hand-crafted gifts for men.
-The choice is staggering covering all interests and tastes.
+Both offer you a budget stocking filler or high-end hand-crafted gifts for men.
+The choice is staggering, covering all interests and tastes.

 As an alternative to a bulky wallet, a money clip keeps your notes together and in your pocket.
-A plated steel money clip is an ideal personalised gift that your man can use every day.
-Even the budget-friendly ones at around £5 look high-end, and the plated steel means they are robust and long-lasting.
+A plated steel money clip is ideal for personalised gift ideas for him to use every day.
+Even the budget-friendly sort at around £5 look high-end, and the plated steel means they are robust and long-lasting.

-Although women also have their inner geek, most small stocking stuffers on a gadget theme aim at the male market.
-There are multi-tools, small electronics and innovative gadgets from John Lewis that make you feel that someone had too much time on their hands.
+Although women also have their inner geek, most small stuffers on a gadget theme aim at the male market.
+Multitools, novelty electronics, and innovative gizmos from John Lewis make you feel that someone had too much time on their hands.

-NFC tiles are near field communication devices–little gadgets that connect to a receiver and announce their presence when you’ve mislaid your car keys, the TV remote or the dog.
-With NFC tags, he can tag the things that matter, and the ones that go missing–no more running around looking for keyrings.
+NFC tiles are–tiny devices that connect to a receiver and announce their presence when you’ve mislaid your car keys, the TV remote or the dog.
+With NFC tags from Amazon, he can tag the bits that matter and the those that go missing–no more running around looking for keyrings.